ohjay/cse152/pages/interact.md

 #### Teaching the material

-Taking this class is your third-best opportunity to know this stuff (behind getting to apply the material, and getting to teach the material).
-You have the advantage of regular lectures, you have the incentive of a grade – you should be able to teach this stuff too.
-And there's value in that: recall that teaching is one of the two best opportunities for understanding something. ;)
+Here's something you may not know: teaching isn't a one-way conduit.
+It's valuable not only from a student's perspective, but from the teacher's also.
+(Maybe our professors should be paying us students.)
+In the words of the theoretical computer scientist Christos Papadimitriou, "teaching is the only way [...] to understand something."
+Maybe it doesn't have to be that extreme, but I definitely believe there's a lot of truth there.
+If you want to get a really good grasp on something, you should try teaching it – summarize the importance of it, the main ideas, the math... whatever you find relevant.
+In theory this will make the concept much clearer in your head, and you may even encounter cracks in your understanding that you can fix.

-However, many of you might not have the opportunity to teach.
-So I'd like to give you that opportunity.
-Every week, I'll create a number of bookable Google calendar slots for any of you guys to explain concepts to _me_.
-I would expect some level of preparation, e.g. slides or a readiness to "lecture" with the use of notes or a whiteboard.
+But many of you might not have the opportunity to teach.
+I'd like to make sure that's not the case, so that you have no excuse. ;) Thus I'm offering myself as a "student," one with questions and feedback, to whom you can explain the material.
+There'll a number of 30-minute Google calendar slots that you can book each week, to teach the material to me if you so desire. **Note: I would expect some level of preparation, e.g. slides, or a readiness to "lecture" with the use of notes or a whiteboard.** You can go over any topic we've covered in the class so far.
+Of course, there would be no tangible incentive (i.e. it's not part of your grade), but I'd hope that it would still impact your learning in a positive way.

-If your slides and presentation are good, I can post it here for others' benefit as well. :)

-_Tips on giving a presentation_: check out [these slides by Antonio Torralba](https://d1b10bmlvqabco.cloudfront.net/attach/jcirbunfsor3sh/i54riyaslsX/jgvhcnsbmjkb/GiveAGoodTalk.pdf), or [these slides by Kristen Grauman](https://www.cc.gatech.edu/~parikh/citizenofcvpr/static/slides/grauman_preparing_clear_talks.pdf).

 <div style="text-align: center">
   <a id="ts-button" href="https://calendar.google.com/calendar/selfsched?sstoken=UUdpTHc2UWlqV1I2fGRlZmF1bHR8YTcyNzZmZjIxODI4M2IyNjIzYThiOWZkZjk0YTAwY2Q">Book a teaching slot</a>
 </div>

+If your slides and presentation are good, I can post it here for others' benefit as well. :)

+_Tips on giving a presentation_: check out [these slides by Antonio Torralba](https://d1b10bmlvqabco.cloudfront.net/attach/jcirbunfsor3sh/i54riyaslsX/jgvhcnsbmjkb/GiveAGoodTalk.pdf), or [these slides by Kristen Grauman](https://www.cc.gatech.edu/~parikh/citizenofcvpr/static/slides/grauman_preparing_clear_talks.pdf).

 #### Office hours

-If there's anything else you'd like to talk about, you can visit me in office hours.
+_The classic way to interact._ If there's anything else you'd like to talk about, you can visit me in office hours.